 Get your Super Bowl squares ready because Super Bowl 56 will be played live in just a few hours, Sunday, February 13 at SoFi Stadium in Los Angeles.
 This year’s big game features a match up between the Los Angeles Rams and the Cincinnati Bengals and will air live on NBC and Peacock.
 Coverage begins at 12:00 p.m.
 ET this afternoon.

-See below to find out how super bowl squares work and for additional information on how to watch the game.
+See below to find out how Super Bowl squares and its format works as well as additional information on how to watch this year’s game.

-What are Super Bowl squares and what is the format?
+What are Super Bowl squares and how do I play?

 Each player gets a board that features 10 rows and 10 columns, adding up to 100 squares.
 One of the teams will be assigned the rows, while the other team will be assigned the columns.
 After that, the numbers between zero and nine are randomly chosen for each row and column, which allows for every possible score combination.